sysadminmike/couch-to-postgres/README.md

 Deal with DELETE - maybe better to use bulk updates and set deletion flag to not upset elastic search couch river (https://github.com/elasticsearch/elasticsearch-river-couchdb - Indexing Databases with Multiple Types)

-Make couchdb_put() handle http status code from headers and make sure its ok I dont think it is possible to wrap this in a transaction and perform a rollback.
+Make couchdb_put() handle http status code from headers and make sure its ok.
-Need to look at using bulk updates to couch perhaps?
+Need to look at using bulk updates to couch perhaps? - is it possible to make an array of all changed rows in function trigger calls for update and then submit one big post request instead of individual one - will be much faster on UPDATES to lots of records - may then allow 'transactions' to work (doubtful).

 Change logic of from_pg and replace with from_feed, alter lib/index.js and add to all updates/inserts/deletes, update postgres function/trigger as well.

+Maybe call a pg function from node client to do insert/update instead of using INSERT/UPDATE directly.

 Make into a proper node module and submit to npm - any npm experts?